 If your small business doesn’t use an accountant, the cash method tends to reduce the chances of error.
 It lets you clearly follow the money trail and requires fewer adjustments, making your bookkeeping tasks a more streamlined process.
 In many cases, the cash method works better for small businesses due to its straightforward nature.
 You report your income when you receive it rather than when you earn it, and you also report expense deductions when you pay them rather than at their initiation.

-At the same time, the cash method can be less accurate than the accrual method, as it can be difficult to predict future cash flows and changes.
-For example, if you spend a certain amount on office supplies and only use half of them by the next fiscal period, your expenses next period aren’t the same because you still have half of your previously purchased supplies on hand.
+Self-employed people most often use the accrual method.
+They report their earnings during the fiscal period in which they earn them regardless of when they receive the payment, and they also deduct expenses during the same term.
+The accrual method can provide more accuracy than the cash method, as it doesn’t require you to predict future cash flow and changes.
+For example, if you spend a certain amount on office supplies and only use half of them by the next fiscal period, your expenses next period aren’t the same because you still have half your previously purchased supplies on hand.

 Both tax accounting methods have their advantages, but whether you choose to use the cash method or the accrual method, accounting software streamlines the process.
 QuickBooks Online can help you maximize your tax deductions.
 Keep more of what you earn today.